Ila-bura/mewmes/README.md

 <img src="src/assets/notfound.png" >
 </details>

-### **Real Time Notification**
+### **Real Time Notifications**

-The user is notified in real time with a range of pop up messages appearing on the top right corner of the screen.
-These notifications inform users of a change of their content or when user's action is required.
+The user is notified in real time with a range of pop-up messages appearing on the top right corner of the screen.
+These notifications inform users of the successful update of their content or when user's action is required.

 After signing up, the user is encouraged to sign in.